albertusk95/maximum-likelihood-estimator/README.md

 # Maximum Likelihood Estimation (EMELY)

+Hi, I'm <b>EMELY</b> (that's how you'd spell MLE),

-<b>EMELY</b> is a collection of maximum likelihood estimators for the fitted distribution parameters given a set of observations.
+A collection of maximum likelihood estimators for the fitted distribution parameters given a set of observations.

 ## Assumption